 The first player to slap the “I Know” card and give an appropriate answer to the displayed category and letter gets the cards (like “dog” for the letter “d” and category “pets”).
 The player with the most cards wins.

-20. Travel Boggle
+18. Travel Boggle

 Recommended ages: 8+

-Printable Travel Games
+Printable Travel Games for Kids

 Etsy is a fantastic place to source professionally-designed printable travel games that you can purchase once for a small fee and use it again in future travels.
-The quality also feels more solid if you can print on cardstock paper.

-21. Printable Travel Bingo Cards
+19. Printable Travel Bingo

-22. Printable Scavenger Hunt
+20. Printable Scavenger Hunt

 Here’s another inexpensive printable travel game with colorful illustrations that appeal to all ages.
 The first person to find all of the scavenger hunt items wins.

-23. Printable Camping Scavenger Hunt
+21. Printable Camping Scavenger Hunt

 What is neat about this printable camping scavenger hunt is that some fonts, text, and colors can be customized.
 So, if you wanted to title it “The Jones Family Scavenger Hunt” or “Mike’s Birthday Scavenger Hunt” you can.